KqSMea8/AirplayServer/README.md

 ### Version 1.1

 * Now audio and video work on Raspberry Pi Zero.
 I don't know what exactly did the trick, but static compilation seems to have helped.
-Actually, it seems like the CPU is not the bottleneck here, as CPU usage is only about 50% while running RPiPlay.
-Probably micro sd card speed matters.
 * Smoother video due to clock syncing
 * Correct lip-sync due to clock syncing
 * Lower latency due to injecting max_dec_frame_buffering into SPS NAL